prestodb/presto/presto-docs/src/main/sphinx/connector/elasticsearch.rst

 ``elasticsearch.default-schema``              Default schema name for tables.
 ``elasticsearch.table-description-directory`` Directory containing JSON table description files.
 ``elasticsearch.scroll-size``                 Maximum number of hits to be returned with each Elasticsearch scroll request.
-``elasticsearch.scroll-timeout``              Amount of time (ms) Elasticsearch will keep the search context alive for scroll requests.
+``elasticsearch.scroll-timeout``              Amount of time Elasticsearch will keep the search context alive for scroll requests.
 ``elasticsearch.max-hits``                    Maximum number of hits a single Elasticsearch request can fetch.
 ``elasticsearch.request-timeout``             Timeout for Elasticsearch requests.
 ``elasticsearch.max-request-retries``         Maximum number of Elasticsearch request retries.